kstenerud/concise-encoding/cbe-specification.md

 Concise Binary Encoding (CBE) is the binary variant of Concise Encoding: a general purpose, human and machine friendly, compact representation of semi-structured hierarchical data.

-The binary format aims for compactness and machine processing efficiency, while the 1:1 compatible [text format](cte-specification.md) aims to present data in a human friendly way.
+The binary format aims for compactness and machine processing efficiency while maintaining 1:1 compatibility with the [text format](cte-specification.md) (which aims to present data in a human friendly way).

 CBE documents must follow the [Concise Encoding structural rules](ce-structure.md).
+Many terms used in this document are defined there.

+**Note**: CBE examples will be represented as series of hex encoded byte values enclosed within square brackets.
+For example, `[00 01 fe ff]` represents the four byte sequence 0x00, 0x01, 0xfe, 0xff.